parshawn/bioe131-finalproject/README.md

 This guide provides step-by-step instructions for setting up JBrowse on cowpox, monkeypox, variola, and vaccinia in the Poxviridae viral family for synteny analysis and annotation across **MacOS**, **AWS**, and **Windows**.
 It includes commands, explanations, and troubleshooting tips.

-A link to our working example: https://parshawn.github.io/
+The link to our working example: https://parshawn.github.io/

 ---